mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 That is to say, there is a certain target latency by which a user _must_ receive the model's output.

 Hence, an effective way to compare different inference systems is by plotting their latency vs. throughput, which says how many tokens/second the model can serve given a specific latency constraint.

+Typically, the latency is a hard constraint, while throughput can be increased by using more GPUs/alternative hardware setups.
+However, batch size is usually not a constraint, and so it can be chosen (statically or dynamically) depending on the latency/throughput budget.

 A model/or setup whose curve is strictly above another's will be able to achieve higher throughput for a given target latency.

 To generate these curves, we vary the batch size for a fixed input length (512) and fixed output length (64), and calculate the associated latencies and throughputs.